nortikin/sverchok/docs/lessons_01.rst

 **End of lesson 01**

+Save this .blend you've been working in now, somewhere where you will find it easily, as `Sverchok_Unit_01_Lesson_01`.
+We will use it as a starting point for the next lesson.

 We'll stop here for lesson 01, if you've followed most of this you'll be making crazy shapes in a matter of hours.
 Please continue on to `Lesson 02 - A Circle`, but take a break first.
-Look outside, stare at a tree -- just do something else for 10 minutes.
+Look outside, stare at a tree -- do something else for 10 minutes.